U.S. Route 1 in Pennsylvania: Delaware County

 Past the I-476 interchange, US 1 continues east and heads into business areas, where the freeway ends and the route becomes four-lane divided South State Road, passing south of a shopping center.
 The route crosses into Springfield Township and reaches a diamond interchange with PA 320, with the southbound exit providing access to the shopping center.
 The road continues into residential areas and becomes North State Road upon crossing Springfield Road.
 US 1 curves northeast and crosses Darby Creek into Upper Darby Township, where it heads into business areas.
 State Road splits to the northeast and the route becomes Township Line Road, which heads north into Drexel Hill as a four-lane undivided road through residential neighborhoods.
 The road passes commercial development and curves to the northeast, forming the border between Haverford Township to the northwest and Upper Darby Township to the southeast.
-US 1 continues past homes as it heads through Drexel Hill, crossing Drexel Avenue (State Route 1005 [SR 1005]) and passing to the southeast of the Llanerch Country Club.
+US 1 continues past homes as it heads through Drexel Hill, crossing Drexel Avenue and passing to the southeast of the Llanerch Country Club.
 The route heads into the community of Llanerch, where it gains a center left-turn lane and passes between a shopping center to the northwest and residences to the southeast.
-The road crosses Naylors Run and Darby Road/Lansdowne Avenue (SR 2005) before it reaches an intersection with PA 3 a short distance later.
+The road crosses Naylors Run and Darby Road/Lansdowne Avenue before it reaches an intersection with PA 3 a short distance later.
 From here, US 1 becomes a four-lane undivided road and continues northeast past residences and a few businesses before passing northwest of a golf course.
 The route passes over SEPTA's Norristown High Speed Line south of Township Line Road station before it comes to a bridge over Cobbs Creek.
 Upon crossing Cobbs Creek, US 1 runs along the border between Haverford Township in Delaware County to the northwest and the city of Philadelphia in Philadelphia County to the southeast, passing between homes to the northwest and a golf course to the southeast.